amendlik/salt-gen-resource/README.md

 resources.source.2.config.interpreter=sudo
 resources.source.2.type=script
 ```
 **Note:** Be careful about deleting an existing node source from the configuration file.
-One of those sources usually provides the 'server node', which is necessary for certiain Rundeck workflows.
+One of those sources usually provides the 'server node', which is necessary for certain Rundeck workflows.
 The server node is **not** provided by `SaltGenResource.py` by default.
 Add additional node sources as necessary, by using another number in the properties (resources.source._#_.config), or configure `SaltGenResource.py` to provide the server node with `--include-server-node`.

 ### Salt Mine